-- Go to the Business Office (M-122) and pay a \$2 fee for the OTIS Test, then register for the test in the Counselor's Office (M-142) - 2.
+- 1. Go to the Business Office (M-122) and pay a \$2.00 fee for the OTIS Test, then register for the test in the Counselor's Office (M-142). - 2.
 Take the OTIS Test Results will return within one week of the test date.
-To obtain results, check with the Counselor's Office. - Students who receive a score of 80 or better on the OTIS should follow the steps listed below: - a.
+To obtain results, check with the Counselor's Office. - 3.
+Students who receive a score of 80 or better (ORT students must score 90 or more) on the OTIS should follow the steps listed below: - a.
 Complete an application in the Registrar's Office. - b.
 Give the Registrar's Office a copy of your High School Transcripts or GED scores. - c.
-Get physical examination form from Registrar's Office and return completed form to that office.
+Get a physical examination form from the Registrar's Office and return completed form to that office.
 An unsatisfactory report on the physical examination form will result in the automatic elimination of the candidate for admission to the program. - 4.
-Make appointment for an interview with the Program Director. by calling 765-2901. - The student will be notified by mail of acceptance or non-acceptance by the office of the Registrar.
+Make an appointment for an interview with the Program Director by calling 765-2901. - 5.
+The student will be notified by mail of acceptance or non-acceptance by the office of the Registrar.

-Students who receive the score of "LOW" on the OTIS Test should see a Counselor.
+\\\\Students who receive the score of "LOW" on the OTIS TEST should see a Counselor.
 These students may still be considered for the Programs if and when they demonstrate an ability to do acceptable college work on prescribed courses.